Last Updated on 22nd September 2020

 To remortgage with bad credit, you’ll typically require a specialist advisor.
-If you do decide to take your chances and end up getting declined, then this can further damage your credit report, not to mention a waste of time and money.
+If you decide to take your chances but get declined, this can further damage your credit report along with a waste of time and money.
 We’d highly recommend speaking to an advisor to help you with the steps below.

 3. Calculate your LTV

-In order to establish your loan to value, you first need to establish the value of your property.
-You can always enlist the services of an estate agent to do this.
-Estate agents usually provide free market valuations which can give you an approximate value to work towards.
+In order to establish your loan to value, you’ll first need to establish the value of your property.
+You can always enlist the services of an estate agent to do this for you.
+Estate agents usually provide free market valuations which can give you an approximate value of your home.
 Please note, when remortgaging, lenders will send their own surveyor to assess the value of your property.

 Once you have your property value, you can calculate the amount of equity you’ll have once you remortgage.
 This will provide you with your LTV.
 This is important because a low loan to value holds a lot less risk than a mortgage with a high loan to value.
-In terms of a bad credit remortgage, it’s a lot easier to get a low LTV with bad credit than it is to get a high LTV with bad credit.
+In terms of a bad credit remortgage, it’s a lot easier to get approved with a low LTV.
 If you’re looking for an LTV of around 75% or less, then getting approval on a remortgage shouldn’t be that difficult, even with severe credit issues.
-Our expert advisors can also work this all out for you over the phone.
+Our expert advisors can also calculate this for you over the phone.